-The civil-law notary must specify any movable property included in the sale in the transfer deed, as well as the amount paid for such property and whether the amount in question is included in the purchase price of the immovable property.
+If movable property is included in the sale, the civil-law notary must specify the movable property in the transfer deed, as well as the purchase price of such movable property and whether the amount in question is included in the purchase price of the apartment.
 As the civil-law notary does not usually have a concrete idea of the property sold, it is helpful if the buyer or the buyer's estate agent indicates on the list of items of property which items are, in his or her opinion, movable property.